SAVED FOR GOOD WORKS (Part 2)

 Great rewards await you in heaven for your good works!

 Prayer: My Dear Heavenly Father, thank You for showing me today why I should become zealous for good works.
-Dear Holy Spirit, help and strengthen me to be zealous, prepared, ready for every good work, in Jesus’ name.
+My Dear Holy Spirit, help and strengthen me to be zealous, prepared, and ready for every good work, in Jesus’ name.
 Amen.